xiangjunn/tp/docs/UserGuide.md

 **![Contact Icon](images/demo-screenshots/contactsIcon.png)** | Linked Contacts
 **![Tag Icon](images/demo-screenshots/tagIcon.png)** | Tag

-*Bookmark icon is only visible when the event has been bookmarked _See also: [Bookmarking an event](#bookmarking-an-event-emark)_
+*Bookmark icon is only visible when the event has been bookmarked.
+_See also: [Bookmarking an event](#bookmarking-an-event-emark)_

 --------------------------------------------------------------------------------------------------------------------